chombourger/memtraq/README.md

 Note: debug traces are sent to stderr.
-It should also be noted that the trace system may result in a different scheduling if enabled in a multi-threaded application as a lock is used to protect the buffer used to store traces in their expanded form (i.e., with arguments evaluated).
+It should also be noted that the trace system may result in a different scheduling if enabled in a multi-threaded application as a lock is used to protect the log buffer used for streaming traces either to the selected file or target.